allyson-hur/data-science-S2025/challenges/c11-psaap-assignment.md

     coefficient for T_f is -3.791e-4.
 - What is the standard deviation of `x` in `df_psaap`?
 What about the standard deviation of `T_f`?
-  - The std of x is 1.656, while the std of T_f is 1.173e-3.
+  - The std of x is 0.28, while the std of T_f is 38.94.
 - How do these standard deviations relate to the regression coefficients for `x` and `T_f`?
-  - x has a large coefficient but also a large standard deviation compared to T_f.
-Therefore, x has an overall stronger impact on the prediction compared to T_f.
+  - x has a large coefficient but a smaller standard deviation compared to T_f.
+This suggests that x has an overall stronger impact on the predication compared to T_f.
 - Note that literally *all* of the inputs above have *some* effect on the output `T_norm`; so they are all “significant” in that sense.
 What does this tell us about the limitations of statistical significance